Real-time collaboration

 Better together.

-In the upper right is a list of everyone currently viewing the canvas (including anonymous users if your canvas is public).
+In the upper right of the canvas is a list of everyone currently viewing the canvas (including anonymous users if your canvas is public):

 Clicking on any person will put the canvas into 'follow mode', which keeps your view in-sync with the person you are following.